ChenFeng-Bristol/RankDVQA_release/README.md

 ```

 ### Usage
-1. Stage 1: Run the testing code of PQANet:
+Stage 1: Run the testing code of PQANet:
 ```bash
 python test.py --database=./path_to_database/ --width=1920 --height=1080 --bitDepth=8
 ```
+In stage 1, evaluate the results with a simple arithmetic average operation for patches and save the predieted quality scores of the patches.

-2. Stage 2: Run the testing code of STANet:
+Stage 2: Run the testing code of STANet:
 ```bash
 cd STANet
 python test.py --model_path=./exp/stanet/stanet_epoch_20.pth --json_path=./path_to_database_json_file.json
 ```
+In stage 2, obtain the final sequence level quality score with adaptive spatio-temporal pooling, which accepts both patch-level score tensors and the distorted features maps (extracted in Stage 1)

 ## Citation
 ```